 Mr. Miller's financial services career began in 1987 at the investment banking firm of Drexel Burnham Lambert.
-Post Drexel Burnham Lambert, Mr. Miller has represented in excess of $1 billion in aggregate client market capitalization to the financial community.
+Post Drexel Burnham Lambert, he has represented in excess of $1 billion in aggregate client market capitalization to the financial community.

-In 1992 he capitalized and co-founded IW Miller Group, Inc which was a boutique corporate consulting firm.
+Ira capitalized and co-founded IW Miller Group, a boutique corporate consulting firm, in 1992.
 The firm's core focus was in the wireless and technology industries.
 During the firm’s tenure Mr. Miller represented Globalink, a language translation company which became the third largest percentage gainer on the American Exchange and eventually sold to Lernout & Hauspie in 1998.
-The firm represented Epicor Software, an Enterprise Resource Planning Company.
-Epicor went on to become one of the top percentage gainers on the Nasdaq Exchange.